diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_ubuntu.md

 #### Install Elasticsearch 7.x:

+>_Note_: Elasticsearch 8.x is not supported at the moment.

 The following section describes installing Elasticsearch on Linux Ubuntu.

 🔴 &nbsp;Update the repository cache and install Elasticsearch with the following command: